bmanders716/bmanders716.github.io/cookbook.md

 Galettes.

-_Ingredients_--1†lb. of Vienna flour.
+_Ingredients_--1‡¨¢. of Vienna flour.
-               1†lb. of household flour.
+               1‡¨¢. of household flour.
-               1†oz. of yeast.
+               1‡Ø∫. of yeast.
-               Ω†lb. of butter.
+               Ì†¨b. of butter.
                6 eggs.
-               Ω a pint of milk.
+               Ì†° pint of milk.
                A little sugar.

 _Method._--Make the milk tepid.